microsoft/vscode-wiki/Search-Issues.md

 You can start VS Code from the command line with the `--status` flag, or use the Process Explorer (Help > Open Process Explorer) to see running processes owned by VS Code. **The ripgrep process** will show up as a command that invokes the `rg` binary inside the VS Code install directory.
 The arguments passed to `rg` tell you why it was started and are useful to include in an issue report.
 You can even copy the command and run it yourself to check for the correct output.

+The steps on the [[Performance Issues]] wiki page may also be useful.

 ## Filing a search issue

 When filing a search-related issue on the VS Code repo, please try the steps above and include as many details as possible to help us diagnose the issue.